 - 1/4 tsp.
 Salt

 - 3/4 c.
 Water

 (Fry your fries before your fish so the oil doesn’t taste fishy.
 To thaw the cod, place it in a water bath in the wrappers for 30 minutes.)
 Preheat oil in deep fryer around 350.
 On a cutting board, place paper towels below and on top of cod filets, then gently press out as much extra water as you can.
 Lightly salt and pepper the fish, then cut the filets into chunks for frying (generally 4 or so per filet).
 In a medium bowl, whisk together the rest of the ingredients to form the batter.
 When the oil is heated, place the fish chunks in the batter to coat.
 Using tongs, drop the fish in the oil.
 You may want to hold onto each chunk and let it cook for a few seconds before dropping, just so the batter doesn’t cook into the basket and get stuck.
 Cook fish until the coating is golden brown, generally 3-5 minutes.
-Serve with fries.
+Serve with fries and tartar sauce.